 2017 was an entire painful year /season of loss..far more unimaginably painful than my experience with abuse.
 I suddenly lost my high-school sweetheart & significant other, John in April of 2017, and two months later, tragically lost my little brother, Kareem.
 Those double losses, took me to my knees in a way that I did not know was possible; it was a pain that surpassed any other.
 Yet, their losses mirrored the same type of feelings and emotions the domestic assaults did; I felt helpless, lost, confused, and lost all will to live; just like before, a part of me died once again.

 Moving forward allows us to move toward the blessings that God has for us.
 I have been blessed with an amazing man that loves my complicated beautiful life and all that comes with me; he is a true testimony to how God answers prayers when He placed this patient and compassionate soul in my life (despite me thinking I would never be loved or be in love again).
 Our family has been blessed with a beautiful granddaughter named after me who is my pride and joy.
-This little angel came at a point in my life when I saw nothing but loss and I had no idea what God's plan was with her life.
+This little angel came at a point in my life when I saw nothing but loss and I had no idea what God's plan was for her life.
 The irony is that her life gave me and our entire family life again.
 It's not always easy to see the path before us and the plan He has for us years down the road.
 Looking back, I had no idea of the blessings that were yet to come.
 Making the decision to move forward is a powerful choice that only you can determine; it's the one thing that moves us closer to what God has for us."